TheMisinformationGame/MisinformationGame/docs/README.md

 way that The Misinformation Game works, and how it can be used to conduct studies.

+### How to play The Misinformation Game
+A guide on how to participate in a study that is being run using The Misinformation Game is described in the [HowToPlay.md](HowToPlay.md) document.
+This page is adapted from the rules that participants will actually be shown.

 ### Installation
 A guide on how to deploy your own instance of The Misinformation Game at your own custom URL is